pulumi/docs/content/docs/guides/continuous-delivery/octopus-deploy.md

 ### Infrastructure

-Infrastructure in Octopus is represented as environments, deployment targets and workers (tentacles or SSH machines).
+Infrastructure in Octopus is represented as environments, deployment targets and workers (tentacles or SSH machines.)
 You could think of each environment as representing one of your Pulumi stacks.
-For example, if you are creating cloud infrastructure that represents your dev, staging and prod environments, each of those would typically map to a [Pulumi stack](https://www.pulumi.com/docs/intro/concepts/stack/), and hence you could create an Octopus environment for each of those.
+For example, if you are creating cloud infrastructure that represents your dev, staging and prod environments, each of those would typically map to a [Pulumi stack](https://www.pulumi.com/docs/intro/concepts/stack/) and you could create an Octopus environment for each of those.

 In a typical scenario where Pulumi is creating your cloud infrastructure, you will only need to a worker that can run the Pulumi CLI commands against your code package.

 ### Project

-A project represents the application being deployed.
-A project uses versioned packages (which you will read about in the following section) and uses variables during the deployment process.
-A project also contains a deployment process which is a series of steps that are associated with "deploying" your project.
-A project can contain the actual runtime application (a Go service, or a Python Flask app etc.), as well as the infrastructure it requires.
+A project represents the application being deployed and uses versioned packages (detailed below) as well as variables, during the deployment process.
+A project also contains a deployment process, which is a series of steps that are associated with "deploying" your project.
+Projects can contain the actual runtime application (a Go service, or a Python Flask app, etc.), as well as any infrastructure required.

 ### Packages